camunda/camunda-docs/docs/reference/bpmn-processes/service-tasks/service-tasks.md

 Optionally, a `taskDefinition` can specify the number of times the job is retried when a worker signals failure (default = 3).

-Usually, the job type and the job retries are defined as static values (e.g. `order-items`) but they can also be defined as [expressions](/product-manuals/concepts/expressions.md) (e.g. `= "order-" + priorityGroup`).
+Typically, the job type and the job retries are defined as static values (e.g. `order-items`) but they can also be defined as [expressions](/product-manuals/concepts/expressions.md) (e.g. `= "order-" + priorityGroup`).
 The expressions are evaluated on activating the service task and must result in a `string` for the job type and a `number` for the retries.

 ## Task headers